ecologygames-eu/ecologygames_raccoon/content/homepage/6games.md

 What's unique about the experience is that *yes* you have to work together - BUT you also want to *beat everyone else*!

-Like Pandemic, you'll work with other players to stop the spread of a (raccoon) invasion.
+Like in [Pandemic](https://boardgamegeek.com/boardgame/30549/pandemic), you'll work with other players to stop the spread of a (raccoon) invasion.
 But unlike Pandemic you individually want to win.
 This means a lot of backstabbing which can lead to everyone failing, but if you play too nice... you're not going to win!

 Key features:
 * ages 12+